 member potlucks

-Grain Guild
+(Not Meeting) Grain Guild

-Inspired by the Small Scale Grain workshop with farmer Craig Schaaf and bakers Gerard Grabowski and Jan Shireman in the summer of 2014, the Grain Guild provides a platform for sharing the emerging interest in the many aspects of local grain production.
+Inspired by the Small Scale Grain workshop with farmer Craig Schaaf and bakers Gerard Grabowski and Jan Shireman in the summer of 2014, the Grain Guild was a platform for sharing the emerging interest in the many aspects of local grain production.

 seed saving and sharing